Effective sales pipeline management goes well beyond filling your pipeline with new leads.

 Your sales pipeline is a step-by-step visualization of your sales process.
 Though steps may vary depending on your business and your goals, a standard five-step pipeline involves contacting prospects, qualifying your leads, scheduling and conducting a sales demo, submitting a proposal, and closing the deal.

-Setting up your pipeline with each of these steps in your CRM allows you to see your sales potential at a glance.
+Setting up your pipeline with each of these steps in your CRM's funnel tracking software allows you to see your sales potential at a glance.
 It provides you with a visual representation of your sales funnel from start to finish, which means you’re able to quickly review your team’s opportunities and see exactly how many leads are at each stage.

 This is valuable for a range of reasons: it helps you forecast more accurately, set realistic sales quotas, and monitor the number of leads you need to keep your pipeline full of potential.

 Keep in mind that each stage of the customer journey should align with a specific decision-making step or activity that moves the prospect closer towards making a purchase – whether that’s agreeing to a meeting, submitting a proposal, or signing off on the final deal.